openstack/magnum/doc/source/user/index.rst

 _`ingress_controller`
   This label sets the Ingress Controller to be used.
 Currently 'traefik' and 'octavia' are supported.
-The default is '', meaning no Ingress Controller configured.
+The default is '', meaning no Ingress Controller is configured.
 For more details about octavia-ingress-controller please refer to `cloud-provider-openstack document
   <https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/using-octavia-ingress-controller.md>`_